Qlas/dotfiles/README.md

 # Dotfiles

-This repository contains my dotfiles, which were created specifically for Fedora 38.
+This repository contains my dotfiles, which were created specifically for Arch Linux.

 ![Screenshot](images/screenshot.png)